2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 Fred previously led Paladin’s Oil and Gas Critical Infrastructure vertical in Fort McMurray.
 Recognized by the RCMP as a Counter-Terrorism Information Officer, he holds a Top Secret federal security clearance.
 He was previously the Critical Infrastructure Institute’s Chief Learning Officer, responsible for the ongoing development and delivery of the RSES-accredited Professional Development Course in Critical Infrastructure Protection.
 He also served 16 years as a reconnaissance soldier in armoured regiments in Canada and overseas.

-SPEAKER PRESENTATION: Partnering to Reduce Crime in Commercial Districts
+Partnering to Reduce Crime in Commercial Districts

 This presentation will cover the context of crime and commercial facilities in Alberta, and will help businesses and partners understand the various types of programs available: from facility risk assessments, business continuity planning, and security risk management – with a goal to prepare businesses to better prevent disruptions and loss to their critical assets, and better contribute to business and community resilience.